1989–90 Charlotte Hornets season: Off-season

-The 1989–90 Charlotte Hornets season was the Charlotte Hornets' second season in the National Basketball Association.
 After finishing with a 20–62 record in their inaugural season, the Hornets received the fifth overall pick in the 1989 NBA draft, and selected power forward J.R.
 Reid from the University of North Carolina.
+In December, the team signed free agent Kenny Gattison.
 The Hornets moved from the Eastern Conference to the Western Conference, also switching from the Atlantic Division to the Midwest Division for the season.